The path exploration techniques lets you do things like:

 Node type determines what kind of information to display in a step.
 Use the menu at the top of a specific step to display that node type in that step.

-Change the analysis metric
+Change the exploration metric

 To apply a metric: